List of Yaiba: Samurai Legend characters

-The Yaiba manga series features an extensive cast of characters created by Gosho Aoyama.
+The Yaiba: Samurai Legend manga series features an extensive cast of characters created by Gosho Aoyama.

 Yaiba's Group

 Yaiba Kurogane

 Yaiba Kurogane (鉄 刃, Kurogane Yaiba) is the Thunder God incarnate, and later acquires the legendary Dragon's Orb.
 Since he fights without the Thunder Orb in the socketed Thunder God's sword, he was spared the same fate of being possessed by the sword's owner that had befallen Onimaru.
 Aside from his skills with the sword and his keen senses, he is also able to converse with animals.

 For some time, Yaiba was fighting without any orbs.
 While this left him vulnerable because he had no divine assistance, it also let him master several techniques: the ', in which he spins the sword like a lawnmower blade by twirling it with his fingers in the hole where the orbs would usually go in; the ', in which he executes a downward slash in a furious zigzag pattern, and finally; the ', in which he executes a full-body vertical spin in the air by sticking his sword between his feet, using the momentum to create a buzzsaw-like effect.

 Another technique, "The Wave of Wind Thunder", can only be used along with Takeshi Onimaru, for both Thunder God and Devil Wind Swords are needed in order to execute this technique.
 It is the resulting combination of Yaiba's "Lightning Blast" and Takeshi's upgraded Devil Wind Slash "Tornado Ripper".
 They used this move against Kaguya-hime.

 Personality-wise, Yaiba is a carefree, happy-go lucky, yet reckless individual who often acts as somewhat of a goofball when training, but is surprisingly clever and persistent.